Links on SoundGuys may earn us a commission. Learn more.

 - Avoid true wireless earbuds.
 Their batteries typically last for no more than two to three years and most aren’t replaceable.
 Once the battery dies, most wireless earphones are trash.
 If you must have earbuds, choose a pair with long battery life, ideally more than 10 hours per charge.

 - If you have to get Bluetooth headphones, opt for ones with an optional wired playback.
 This gives you the best of both worlds because you can still enjoy wireless entertainment and appreciate lossless audio from the wired connection.
 When the battery does deplete, you can always switch to the wired input too.

 If you already own a pair of headphones or earbuds, take good care of them.
 Here’s how:

 - Keep your headphones dry and clean, and don’t expose them to extreme temperatures.
 Avoid mechanical stress, especially on the headband and cables.
-When you take your headphones on a trip, put them into a case.
+When you take them on a trip, put your headphones into a case.

-It doesn’t take much to make your headphones last for many years.
+It doesn’t take much to make quality headphones last for many years.

 Frequently asked questions about how to recycle headphones